 Ascenders

-hand ascender
+hand ascenders

 Hand ascenders attach to the rope via a toothed cam that is spring-loaded to bite into the sheath.
 A hole at the upper end of the device allows a carabiner to be clipped around the rope.